ThanhVinh-source/TIMA_Bank_Project/README.md

 - ⚠️ Which customer, product, income, geography, and credit-history signals are associated with late payment or bad debt?
 - 🤖 Can historical loan information support an early-warning credit risk model?
 - 🗂️ How can the cleaned data be reshaped into fact and dimension tables for BI reporting?
+- 🔁 How can the refresh flow be automated from notebooks to SQL Server and Power BI?

 ## Table of Contents